helchr/perfMemPlus/README.md

 Perf Mem Plus
 ===============
-Tool for memory performance analysis based on Linux perf
+Tool for memory performance analysis based on Linux perf.
+A paper about it was published at ISC 2019: Helm, C and Taura, K "PerfMemPlus: A Tool for Automatic Discovery of Memory Performance Problems."

 Installation